Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You’ll find a variety of paid and free anonymous email options.

-Anonymous email, with all the protection features they provide, aren’t that pricey.
+Anonymous email, with all the protection features they provide, isn’t that pricey.
 Especially if you’re purchasing an account for yourself, and not for your entire organization.

 Almost every anonymous email provider also offers free accounts.
 These accounts are limited by the amount of email storage provided or the number of emails you can send per month.